Dynamics of Magnetic Skyrmions under Temperature Gradients

-The experiment of Xiuzhen Yu et al. \cite{yu2021Realspace} shows that skyrmions move to the hot region at the velocity $v_\parallel \sim -10^{-6}G\,\,m/s$ (moving to the hot).
-The smaller temperature gradient produces the greater velocity.
-It seems to run counter to the result $v_\parallel \sim 10^{-11}G\,\,m/s$ (moving to the cold) of Wang et al..
-Only variations of material parameters can not explain such a big disparity.
-However, from our viewpoint, it is easy to understand.
-In the experiment of Yu et al., the environment temperature and temperature difference are minimal, which shows that the wavenumber and skyrmion radius are also small.
-It makes the adiabatic and entropy effect dominant over others (no dipole field due to heating on edges uniformly).
-So the transmission coefficient increases, skyrmions move to the hot at the greater velocity [Fig.3(c)].
-They also shows that skyrmion Hall angles relate to temperatures.
-In this paper, the Hall angle $\theta =Arctan\left. v_{\bot}/v_{\parallel} \right.$ is consist with their conclusion [Fig.3(d)], because velocities are the function of temperatures.
+The experiment of X. Yu et al. \cite{yu2021Realspace} shows that skyrmions move to the hot region with $v_\parallel \sim -10^{-6}G\,\,\mathrm{m/s}$, whereas skyrmions move towards the cold region in the experiment of Z. Wang et al..
+In addition, a much smaller temperature gradient in Yu's experiment produces a greater velocity.
+Only the variation of material parameters can not explain such a big disparity.
+In Yu's experiment, the temperature difference $\Delta T$ and global temperature are small, leading to a smaller wavenumber $k_m$ and skyrmion radius $R_s$, thus the adiabatic effect $a_m$ become dominant and significant (the effective force is related to the temperature difference).
+As a result, skyrmions move to the hot region with a larger velocity [Fig.\ref{Fig3} (c)].
+Again, our theoretical result agree very well with the experimental measurement by using their experimental parameters.
+They also show that the skyrmion Hall angle $\theta =\arctan(\left. v_{\bot}/v_{\parallel} \right.)$ depends on the temperature gradient.
+It is because both components of the skyrmion velocities $v_{\parallel}$ and $v_{\bot}$ relate to the thermal gradient as indicated in Eqs. \eqref{cz} and \eqref{qx}.

-The experiment of Litzius et al. \cite{mochizuki2014Thermally} shows that skyrmion Hall angles are independent of temperatures.
-This seems to disagree with the conclusion of Yu et al..
-In fact, in their experiment with the temperature range of $200K \sim 300K$, there is almost only the adiabatic effect of electrons because the electron wavenumber is too small.
-The expression of the hall angle at this time is $\theta =-\alpha \eta$, which is obviously a constant independent of temperatures.

-We can indicate that widely used adiabatic and diabatic parameters \cite{zhang2004Roles}, respectively defined as $a=1$ and $b\in \left( 0,1 \right)$ (a constant), are defective.
-For high-frequency incident waves (magnons), the adiabatic effect is weak ($a<1$), while the diabatic effect is strong ($b>1$).
-The velocity will not match the actual if we follow the original definition.
-This situation is not obvious for electrons (low frequencies), so many papers can get better results with the previous definition.
-Generally speaking, the previous spin angular momentum transfer theory is a particular case of our paper under the firm adiabatic limit ($\lambdabar_a=1$ and $\lambdabar_b=0$, the contribution of the diabatic strength coefficient to the velocity $v_\parallel$ under the previous definition is almost negligible), as shown in Fig.2(c).